How and Why AI is Used for Data Center Cooling

-Cooling systems, as pointed out in this article by Alan Seal on vxhange.com, are incredibly complex.
+Cooling systems, as pointed out in an article by Alan Seal on vxhange.com, are incredibly complex.
 In order for them to operate optimally, there must exist a direct line of communication between the innumerable servers and computing devices that are generating the load.
-Humans can help with load balancing, but completing that task in real-time is simply too complex for even the savviest team of engineers.
+Humans can help with load balancing, but completing that task in real time is simply too complex for even the savviest team of engineers.
 In short, there is simply too much data to take in and process, and too many decisions that need to be made.

 With that said, a cautionary note before we move headlong into artificial intelligence.
 As mentioned in this article in The ACHR News: “AI will likely impact all aspects of HVACR equipment and controls, but people should not expect magical results overnight…as end-users will see the true value of AI over time, with benefits that include improved comfort, energy savings, asset life, and predictive maintenance.”
 It is important to focus on what you can and cannot improve with AI, and it is likewise important to set expectations before tackling these kinds of projects.
 Artificial intelligence is not the be-all, end-all.

-So why all of the talk about AI and data center cooling?
+So why all of the talks about AI and data center cooling?
 Undoubtedly, it yields operating efficiencies.
 Primarily, there’s a reduction in power consumed by the mechanical system, but also less wear and tear on those systems.
 The secondary benefits are less obvious.

 Optimizing the operation of the mechanical infrastructure has several hidden cost benefits.
 First, it could lead to a reduction in the amount and regularity of required maintenance on systems.
 Second, equipment that is operated efficiently and within optimal conditions tends to last longer, which means that the useful service life of key components such as pumps and chillers can be extended.
 Pushing replacement timeframes out into the future extends the parameters of the financial model.
 The net effect is a reduction in the total cost of ownership.

 So, what is the role of the intelligent PDU in the data center environmental monitoring struggle?
 First, rack PDU(s) are uniquely positioned to provide cost-effective data collection points at the rack.
-Along with utility-grade power monitoring, they can also be leveraged to collect temperature and humidity points back to the system in real-time.
+Along with utility-grade power monitoring, they can also be leveraged to collect temperature and humidity points back to the system in real time.
 This combined power distribution, management, and monitoring approach leverage the sunk cost of rack PDUs.
 It makes them the eyes and ears, so to speak, within the rack.
 Having intelligent PDUs is like having thousands of thermostats in your facility, right where you need them.